-The + bathroom version includes the original structural drawings, and both Imperial and metric dimensioned versions of the plans, so no matter where you live you’ll have all that you need to start building.
+The + bathroom version includes the original structural drawings in Imperial measurements, and both Imperial and metric dimensioned versions of the +bathroom plans.
 Also included in the + bathroom version is a suggested kitchen layout and the window and doors schedule of recommended sizes, and a list of required structural materials.

 Immediate download: on completion of your purchase a download link is emailed to you, to securely load your plans onto any device you’d like, ready for use.

 PDF files (which include the materials list) are for easy printing and immediate use; the CAD files are for editing by engineers, architects or other qualified folks.
 Materials List is included only with the PDF version.